Apple AirTag vs Tile Mate

 Pros

-- Built-in speaker and alarm for locating nearby items
+- Built-in speaker emits loud alerts when searching for nearby items

 Cons

-- Smaller community network compared to Apple's Find My
+- Smaller network reach compared to Apple's Find My on iPhone-dense populations

 Apple AirTag wins